daler/dotfiles/docs/vim.rst

     * - :kbd:`,t`
       - normal
       - Open neoterm terminal to the right.
-    * - :kbd:`,te`
-      - normal
-      - Open neoterm terminal to the right, and immediately activate the conda environment in the `./env` directory
-    * - :kbd:`,t1e`
-      - normal
-      - Same as above, but 1 dir above in  `../env`
-    * - :kbd:`,t2e`
-      - normal
-      - Same as above, but 2 dir above in  `../../env`
-    * - :kbd:`,t3e`
-      - normal
-      - Same as above, but 2 dir above in  `../../../env`
     * - :kbd:`Alt-w`
       - normal or insert
       - Move to terminal on right and enter insert mode